Mixed-State Phase Transitions in Measurement-Dressed Imaginary-Time Evolution: Numerical results for a 1D Model with discrete symmetry

-We explore the three-dimensional parameter space $(\tau, h, p)$ by first fixing $\tau$ and $h$, and then scanning the measurement rate $p$ to determine whether it induces a phase transition.
-Our extensive numerical calculations reveal that tuning $p$ indeed drives a transition for a wide range of $(\tau, h)$ values when $h>1$.
+We first explore the 3D parameter space $(\tau, h, p)$ by fixing the ITE parameter $\tau$ and the Hamiltonian coupling $h$, and then scanning the measurement rate $p$ to examine whether it induces a phase transition.
+Our extensive numerical calculations show that tuning $p$ indeed drives a transition for a wide range of $(\tau, h)$ values when $h>1$.

-One example is shown for $(\tau, h) = (1, 1.8)$ in Fig.~\ref{fig:tfim_examples}(a), where a clear crossing of the Binder ratio $R_2$ across different system sizes $L$ identifies a critical point $p_c$.
-The asymptotic behavior of $R_2$—tending to 3 for $p < p_c$ and to 1 for $p > p_c$—provides strong evidence for a mixed-state phase transition analogous to that in the classical Ising model.
-This indicates a disordered mixed phase below $p_c$ and an ordered mixed phase above it.
+One example is shown for $(\tau, h) = (1, 1.8)$ in Fig.~\ref{fig:tfim_examples}(a), where a clear crossing of the Binder ratio $R_2$ for different system sizes $L$ identifies a critical point $p_c$.
+The asymptotic behavior of $R_2$—approaching $3$ for $p < p_c$ and $1$ for $p > p_c$—provides strong evidence for a mixed-state phase transition.
+Moreover, since the measurement channel preserves the weak (or average) $\mathbb{Z}_2$ symmetry of the state~\cite{sala2024swssb}, the observed transition supported by the behavior of binder ratios thus corresponds to a weak-to-trivial SSB, analogous to thermal phase transitions in the 2D classical Ising model.
+This separates a disordered phase for $p < p_c$ and an ordered phase for $p > p_c$.

-At $p = 0$, the stationary state corresponds to the ground state of the 1D TFIM, which is in the paramagnetic phase for $h = 1.8 > 1$.
-The results in Fig.~\ref{fig:tfim_examples}(a) thus demonstrate that sufficiently strong projective measurements can drive the system into a mixed ferromagnetic phase, polarized along the $z$-axis.
-In contrast to measurement-induced entanglement-entropy transitions that require quantum trajectory analysis~\cite{Skinner2019,buchhold2021effective}, this transition is detectable using conventional linear observables without the need for information-theoretic diagnostics.
+Note that when $p = 0$, the steady state reduces to the ground state of the 1D TFIM, which is in the PM phase when $h = 1.8 > 1$.
+The results in Fig.~\ref{fig:tfim_examples}(a) thus indicate that sufficiently strong projective measurements can drive the system into a mixed-state FM phase, polarized along the $z$-axis.